 In this article, we’ll explore the pros and cons of sleeping with your door open versus closed.
 You’ll learn expert insights on how an open door can promote airflow, regulate temperature, and help you relax.
 We’ll also cover why you may still prefer keeping the door closed to reduce noise, ensure privacy, and slow the spread of fire.

-Should I Sleep with the Bedroom Door Open or Closed?
+Should You Sleep with Your Bedroom Door Open or Closed?

 Closing your bedroom door provides benefits like reducing noise, ensuring privacy, and enhancing safety by keeping potential intruders out.